Discover the Outdoors

 Big Basin Redwoods State Park

 In 1902, the early environmental movement saw one of its crowning moments come to glorious fruition with the formation of the California Redwood Park.
 The park, later renamed Big Basin Redwoods State Park, would prove to be the first unit in what would eventually evolve into the modern California State Parks system.

 Guide To Goat Rock

+Billed as the gateway of the Santa Cruz Mountains, Castle Rock State Park earns that title in spectacular fashion.
 A great staging ground for a number of adventures, from bouldering to rock climbing, day hiking to backpacking, and even birding.
-The crown jewel, Goat Rock, is a limestone formation that is typical of the park’s geology and the splendid vistas boast one of the absolute best views of the Santa Cruz Mountains.
+The crown jewel, Goat Rock, is a limestone formation that is typical of the park’s geology…

 Henry Cowell Redwoods State Park

 Though it’s not the biggest park in the county, there are hiking, biking, and equestrian options beyond what’s described here.
 It’s strongly recommended that adventurers go by the Visitor Center and talk to the docents about hike ideas, trail closures, wildlife sightings, and whatever other…

 One can experience an excellent hike to the iconic Berry Creek Falls by hiking a 9-mile out-and-back trail from Big Basin HQ.
 Of course, the full splendor comes on the 11-mile loop, with three additional waterfalls, all of them along the spectacular Berry Creek Falls Trail.